-Whilst employers are not required by law to conduct risk assessments for employees temporarily working at home, as a business we would recommend it as good practice.
-It will help reduce the risks of injury, such as back ache and neck pain and will help the employee feel valued.
+Whilst the law doesn’t require employers to conduct risk assessments for employees temporarily working at home, as a business we would recommend it as good practice.
+It will help reduce the risks of injury, such as backache and neck pain and will help the employee feel valued.

 Pivoting their Business